DanielVF/d-time-tracker/README.md

 Start a task at a custom time (powered by [Chronic](https://github.com/mojombo/chronic))

-    $ t took a break --at "5 minutes ago"
+    $ t took a break --at 5 minutes ago
     Finished: writing t-time-tracker README (0:23)
     Started: took a break (at 10:25pm)